— A —

 DBA — Stands for "Doing Business As".
 DBA is the name that businesses are known by publicly as opposed to legally.

 Documents — Documents are files such as Merchant Processing Agreements or various forms that can be attached to the lead and displayed on the Documents tab.
-Documents may also be generated by IRIS CRM (for example proposal documents, e-sign agreements etc.).
+Documents may also be generated by the CRM (for example proposal documents, e-sign agreements etc.).

 — E —